 There are many ways in which hiring teams and recruiters can approach their screening strategy.
-Screening techniques will differ depending on the individual nature of the role and volume of applicants to review.
+Screening techniques will differ depending on the individual nature of the role and the volume of applicants to review.

 To find the best match for the job profile, organisations (particularly for experienced hires) will focus on reviewing these key areas within the candidate’s job application:

 Skillset: Reviewing the candidate skillset involves assessing skills and qualifications that match those of the job description.

 Experience: Does the candidate meet the requirements of the job?
 Recruiters will review previous positions, job titles, length of experience and key role responsibilities.

-Education: Employers screen applicants for relevant educational certificates, subject, course and potential names of the university in which they attended.
+Education: Employers screen applicants for relevant educational certificates, subjects, courses and potential names of the university in which they attended.